JeromeTroy/python-extending/README.md

 # python-extending
-Following tutorial for extending Python with C
+Following tutorial for extending Python with C and Fortran

-## Some directions
+## Some directions for C
 After building the extension module c code, we need to compile it and link it to python.